Don’t miss out: register now for Duke’s 25th Annual National Security Law Conference!

 Prof Mike Schmitt will keynote our Friday session speaking about “Offensive Cyber Operations.”
 Mike was the general editor of the highly-influential Tallinn Manual 2.0 on the International Law Applicable to Cyber Operations, and is considered by many scholars to be the world’s top expert in this discipline.

 Col.(ret.)
-Dawn Zoldi, USAF (ret.) will talk about the latest in domestic drones, Prof Laurie R. Blank, will speak about an important space law project, and Lt Col Leah Sprecher will describe the legal challenges of humanitarian operations – all moderated by Col. (ret.)
+Dawn Zoldi, USAF (ret.) will talk about the latest in domestic drones, Prof Laurie R. Blank, will speak about an important space law project, and Lt Col Leah Sprecher will describe the legal challenges of humanitarian operations, and Prof Mike Newtonwill give us an update on issues related to the International Criminal Court– all moderated by Col. (ret.)
 Adam Oler.

 At lunch we’ll be treated with the return of a LENS Conference favorite, Mr. Dean Cheng.
 He’ll bring us up-to-date with his remarks on “The Challenge of China: Lawfare, Technology, and more.”